yanchenglee98/rails-todo-app/README.md

 Lee Yan Cheng, A0199141B

-Use cases and other deliverables are in [documentation](https://github.com/yanchenglee98/rails-todo-app/tree/master/documentation) folder
+Use cases, User guide and other deliverables are in [documentation](https://github.com/yanchenglee98/rails-todo-app/tree/master/documentation) folder

 (Todo App is still in development)